Save 25% or More on Your Kafka Costs | Take the Confluent Cost Savings Challenge

-We designed transactions in Kafka primarily for applications which exhibit a “read-process-write” pattern where the reads and writes are from and to asynchronous data streams such as Kafka topics.
+We designed transactions in Kafka primarily for applications that exhibit a “read-process-write” pattern where the reads and writes are from and to asynchronous data streams such as Kafka topics.
 Such applications are more popularly known as stream processing applications.

 The first generation of stream processing applications could tolerate inaccurate processing.
-For instance, applications which consumed a stream of web page impressions and produced aggregate counts of views per web page could tolerate some error in the counts.
+For instance, applications that consumed a stream of web page impressions and produced aggregate counts of views per web page could tolerate some error in the counts.

 However, the demand for stream processing applications with stronger semantics has grown along with the popularity of these applications.
 For instance, some financial institutions use stream processing applications to process debits and credits on user accounts.
 In these situations, there is no tolerance for errors in processing: we need every message to be processed exactly once, without exception.

-More formally, if a stream processing application consumes message A and produces message B such that B = F(A), then exactly once processing means that A is considered consumed if and only if B is successfully produced, and vice versa.
+More formally, if a stream processing application consumes message A and produces message B such that B = F(A), then exactly-once processing means that A is considered consumed if and only if B is successfully produced, and vice versa.

-Using vanilla Kafka producers and consumers configured for at-least-once delivery semantics, a stream processing application could lose exactly once processing semantics in the following ways:
+Using vanilla Kafka producers and consumers configured for at-least-once delivery semantics, a stream processing application could lose exactly-once processing semantics in the following ways: